jameysharp/corrode/src/Language/Rust/Corrode/C.md

     name -> name
 ```

-`getIdent` looks up a name from the given namespace in the environment,
+`get*Ident` looks up a name from the appropriate namespace in the
-and returns the type information we have for it, or `Nothing` if we
+environment, and returns the type information we have for it, or
-haven't seen a declaration for that name yet.
+`Nothing` if we haven't seen a declaration for that name yet.

 ```haskell
 getSymbolIdent :: Ident -> EnvMonad (String, Maybe (Rust.Mutable, CType))